CSE512-16S/a3-davidjuliancaldwell-shirleyswirley-jamesbrains/README.md

 Our final visualization has 3 components, which all talk to each other.
 At the top, we have a parallel coordinates chart with lines (each corresponding to a different patient) colored by z-score according to the clicked/bolded axis as well as reorderable and brushable axes.

-Brushed data is then sent to our second component, which is a pictorial representation of patient's cells (in particular, their area and fractal dimension).
-In this idealized represntation of patient cells, the cell in the middle encodes the median cell area and fractal dimension of the brush-selected patients, while the cells on either side of it encode the median individual standard deviations of cell area and fractal dimension among the same brush-selected patients (minus 2 z-scores on the left, plus 2 z-scores on the right).
+Brushed data is then sent to our second component, which is a pictorial representation of patient's cells (in particular, their area and fractal dimension).In this idealized represntation of patient cells, the cell in the middle encodes the median cell area and fractal dimension of the brush-selected patients, while the cells on either side of it encode the median individual standard deviations of cell area and fractal dimension among the same brush-selected patients (minus 2 z-scores on the left, plus 2 z-scores on the right).

 The brushed data is also sent to our third component, which is a pictorial representation of brush-selected patients.
 The patients are ascendingly sorted by the clicked/bolded parallel coordinate axis.
 Their fill color encodes their survival time, while their outline color encodes whether they underwent chemotherapy or not.